Gary Brabin: Doncaster Rovers and Bury

 Brabin departed Canal Street and made a return to the Football League after being signed by Doncaster Rovers manager Sammy Chung for a £45,000 fee in July 1994.
 He also played three games for the England C team against Wales, Finland and Norway.
 He went on to score eight goals from 33 appearances for "Donny" throughout the 1994–95 season.
-He added three goals from 34 games in the 1995–96 campaign before he left Belle Vue and was moved on to Stan Ternent's Bury for a £125,000 fee in March 1996.
+Brabin was sent off three times in the second half of the campaign, having already been dismissed against Rochdale earlier in the season.
+The suspensions caused him to miss a significant number of matches.
+He curbed his disciplinary problems and added three goals from 34 games in the 1995–96 campaign before he left Belle Vue and was moved on to Stan Ternent's Bury for a £125,000 fee in March 1996.
 He featured just five times for the "Shakers" during his time at Gigg Lane.

 Blackpool

 Brabin joined Blackpool for the 1996–97 season for a £200,000 fee, and scored two goals from 38 matches as manager Gary Megson led the "Tangerines" to a seventh-place finish in the Second Division.
 He also enjoyed a brief spell on loan at Lincoln City, featuring in five games for John Reames's "Imps" in a brief stay at Sincil Bank.
-However, he was arrested in September 1997 after an alleged assault on Brentford captain Jamie Bates.
+However, he was arrested in September 1996 after an alleged assault on Brentford captain Jamie Bates.
 An FA disciplinary committee later found him guilty of 'ungentlemanly and improper behaviour'.
 It fined him £500 and banned him for two matches to run consecutively, with a three-match ban he picked up for accumulating 21 disciplinary points.
 He scored a further three goals from 29 appearances during the 1997–98 season, as player-manager Nigel Worthington led the "Seasiders" to a 12th-place finish.
 He played ten games at the start of the 1998–99 season before leaving Bloomfield Road to join Hull City at the bottom of the Third Division in January 1999.